zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 ## Counting but faster

-The main problem with the previous approach that we are rebuilding the counter on very iteration.
+The main problem with the previous approach is that we are rebuilding the counter on very iteration.
-If we look at the substring as at a sliding window, we will see that we can reuse most of the counter's content.
-We just need to add one character at the front and remove one at the back of the window.
+We look at the substring as at a sliding window so we need to add one character at the front and remove one at the back of the window.
+That will allow us to keep the counter between iterations.

 ```python
 class Solution: